Call Now For A Free Consultation 509-482-7274

 Proving these elements to the court during a wrongful death lawsuit requires strong evidence.
 The experienced wrongful death attorneys at Parke Gordon Law Firm can help to gather this evidence and make a strong claim on your behalf.
 Call our Spokane law office today at (509) 482-7274 for a free consultation.

 Contact the Spokane wrongful death lawyers at Parke Gordon Law Firm to find out if you are entitled under the statute to bring a claim and if so, what types of damages you are entitled to recover.
 We are aggressive, experienced, and trusted and will fight to ensure you get a fair settlement.
 Call the law office of Parke Gordon Law Firm in Spokane for a free consultation.
 Our attorneys can usually tell you over the phone if you have a good case.
+Or if you prefer, we can also meet in person.
 This is your opportunity to discuss your potential wrongful death case with an experienced and knowledgeable attorney.
-Call our Spokane law office now at (509) 482-7274 to get started on your case.
+Call our Spokane law office now at (509) 482-7274 to get started on your wrongful death case.

 You Pay Nothing Until We Win Your Case

 Call Now For A Free Consultation 509-482-7274 Fatal Rear-end Collision Near Coeur d’Alene Idaho State Police reported a tragic fatal rear-end collision near Coeur d’Alene, Idaho.
 The driver of a Nissan Frontier was traveling eastbound when he rear-ended a Mercedes M50.
 Due to the force of impact from the rear-end collision, the Mercedes was pushed…Read More